mikey-austin/greyd/doc/greyd.conf.5.md

 * **daemonize** = *boolean*:
   Detach from the controlling terminal.
 Defaults to *1*.

+* **proxy_protocol_enable** = *boolean*:
+  Proxy protocol configuration.
+Enabling this configuration allows greyd to sit behind a TCP load balancer that speaks the proxy protocol v1 as defined in the [protocol spec](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
+  Defaults to *false*.
+Note that if this is enabled *all* client connections will need to specify the proxy protocol header first, ie there is no mixing of proxied and direct requests.
+  You *must* also specify the `proxy_protocol_permitted_proxies` list of trusted proxies.
+There are many upstream proxies/load balancers that support this protocol, for example nginx and haproxy to name a couple.

+* **proxy_protocol_permitted_proxies** = *list*:
+  The upstream proxies must be explicitly configured.
+Without this any client would be able to spoof their addresses.
+This setting only has an effect if `proxy_protocol_enable` is set to *true*.
+The elements in this list must be strings consisting of IPv4 and/or IPv6
+  CIDRs.

 * **drop_privs** = *boolean*:
   Drop priviliges and run as the specified **user**.
 Defaults to *1*.